Pneumococcal Disease Digital Illustration

 Vaccination is the best way to protect against pneumococcal disease.
 Pneumococcal vaccination is recommended for:

-• Children younger than age 5 years
+• All children younger than age 5 years

-• Adults age 50 years and older
+• All adults age 50 years and older

 • Individuals with certain chronic health conditions or other risk factors